 ASK A NEW YORK CITY REAL ESTATE ATTORNEY ABOUT 1031 EXCHANGES

 Few home owners know what commercial real estate owners and investors have known for years: that you can legally defer payment of capital gains tax on the sale of a property that was used for investment purposes.

 A 1031 exchange (also called a “Starker” exchange) is a tax deferred exchange of one property for another.
 In the case of a homeowner, a 1031 exchange could be done for a multi-family dwelling in which the owner occupied one unit and the remaining units were rented for investment purposes.

-Strazzullo Law Firm also works with commercial clients conducting 1031 exchanges with commercial properties: retail space in one state being exchanged for farmland in another, industrial space exchanged for vacant land.
+Strazzullo Law & Associates, PLLC also works with commercial clients conducting 1031 exchanges with commercial properties: retail space in one state being exchanged for farmland in another, industrial space exchanged for vacant land.
 You have 45 days from the date you relinquish your property to identify or enter into a contract for another property.
 You then have six months to close.

-Contact a real estate lawyer at Strazzullo Law Firm to ensure your plans are realized with a commercial 1031 exchange.
+Contact a real estate lawyer at Strazzullo Law & Associates, PLLC to ensure your plans are realized with a commercial 1031 exchange.

 1031 Exchanges and Homeowner Investors

 If you own a 4-family complex and live in one unit, when you sell that property you will be required to pay capital gains on three of those units.
 This tax could amount to as much as 1/3 of your gain on the property.
 By using a 1031 exchange, you could take all of your net gain and use it to purchase a luxury condo in Florida as an investment.

 There are very specific rules that must be followed in order to use 1031 exchange.
 For example, you may not receive any of the funds from the sale directly.
 Those funds must go to a “qualified intermediary” (a person who is not your direct agent and not your lawyer), who will close your investment transaction and pay out the funds to the seller based on a written exchange agreement.